pboutinaud/SHiVAi/README.md

 The deep-learning models relies on Tensorflow 2.7.13.
 The processing pipelines are implemented with Nipype and make use of ANTs (Copyright 2009-2023, ConsortiumOfANTS) for image registration and [Quickshear](https://github.com/nipy/quickshear) (Copyright 2011, Nakeisha Schimke) for defacing.
 Quality control reporting uses (among others) DOG contours [PyDog](https://github.com/neurolabusc/PyDog) (Copyright 2021, Chris Rorden).
 Building and/or using the container image relies on Apptainer (<https://apptainer.org>).
 More details about Apptainer in the [Apptainer image](apptainer/README.md#apptainer-image) section and our [Appatainer readme file](apptainer/README.md).

+> Beware, the current version of the pipeline (version 0.5.*) is no longer compatible with models saved as .h5 files.
+Get the latest models (in SavedModel format) to avoid problems.

 ## Package Installation

 Depending on your situation you may want to deploy SHiVAi in different ways: